CapObvios/Depth-Map-Visualizer/README.md

 **optional:**
    `--texturePath` – path to the texture file.
 Defaults to empty string.
 If not defined, `.mtl` will not be created.
    `--objPath` – output path and name of `.obj` file.
 Defaults to `model.obj`.
 If path or file doesn't exist, they will be created.
    `--mtlPath` – output path and name of `.mtl` file.
 Defaults to `model.mtl`.
 If path or file doesn't exist, they will be created.
+If `--texturePath` was not defined, this file will not be created.
    `--matName` – name of material to be created with the texture.
 Defaults to `colored`.